-285. Additional information has been identified that may be required to assess an application for a larger scale trial or commercial release of the GMO, or to justify a reduction in limits and controls.
+294. Additional information has been identified that may be required to assess an application for a larger scale trial or commercial release of the GMO, or to justify a reduction in limits and controls.
 This includes:

-- information about the survival rate of the GMO after transit through the human gastrointestinal tract - information about the dose levels of GMO or secreted synthetic VIP that could cause immunosuppression or secretory diarrhea in people or animals - information about the fitness of the GMO or its parental strain in comparison to other strains of L. brevis in the Australian environment - characterisation of the stability of the synthetic VIP in fermenting food or feed.
+- information about the survival rate of the GMO after transit through the human gastrointestinal tract - information about the ability of the GMO to survive wastewater treatment - information about the dose levels of GMO or secreted synthetic VIP that could cause either immunosuppression in the gastrointestinal tract or secretory diarrhea in people, including in vulnerable populations - information about the fitness of the GMO or its parental strain in comparison to other strains of L. brevis in the Australian environment - characterisation of the stability of the synthetic VIP in fermenting food or feed.

-Section 5 Conclusions of the consultation RARMP
+Section 5 Conclusions of the RARMP

-286. The risk assessment concludes that the proposed clinical trial of the GMO poses negligible to low risks to the health and safety of people and to the environment as a result of gene technology.
+295. The risk assessment concludes that the proposed clinical trial of the GMO poses negligible to moderate risks to the health and safety of people and to the environment as a result of gene technology.
 These risks require specific risk treatment measures.

-287. The risk management plan concludes that the identified negligible to low risks can be managed so as to protect the health and safety of people and the environment by imposing risk treatment measures.
-If a licence is issued, conditions are proposed to limit the trial to the proposed scale and to enact the proposed controls to restrict the spread and persistence of the GMO in the environment, as these were important considerations in establishing the context for assessing the risks.
-Specific risk treatment measures are proposed in the licence to further restrict release of the GMO into the outdoor environment, to manage the risk of the GMO entering fermented food or feed.
+296. The risk management plan concludes that the identified negligible to moderate risks can be managed so as to protect the health and safety of people and the environment by imposing risk treatment measures.
+Licence conditions are imposed to limit the scale of the trial and to enact the proposed controls to restrict the spread and persistence of the GMO in the environment, as these were important considerations in establishing the context for assessing the risks.
+Specific risk treatment measures are imposed in the licence to further restrict release of the GMO into the outdoor environment, to manage the risk of the GMO entering fermented food or feed.